CPO-STV: Voting

-The precise rules for a given CPO-STV election will determine whether or not a voter must rank every single candidate, and whether or not they are permitted to give the same ranking to more than one candidate.
+The rules for a CPO-STV election will determine whether or not a voter must rank every single candidate, and whether or not they are permitted to give the same ranking to more than one candidate.

 Procedure

 Setting the quota

-Both the Hare and Droop quotas may be used for a CPO-STV election.
-Tideman recommends the Droop quota, given by:
+The Hare, Droop, or any quota in between may be used for a CPO-STV election.
+Tideman recommends the Hagenbach-Bischoff quota (also known as the "exact Droop quota"), given by: